ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 * Generates large quantities of ECDSA key pairs to be used as per-device attestation keys
 * Signs the public keys using an attestation PKI and root that they control creating per-device certificates.
 * Securely sends the private keys and certificates to the device OEM in batches to be used in manufacturing
-* Authors the device SW that is the Attester and ships it to the OEMs.
+* Authors the device software that is the Attester and ships it to the OEMs.
 This is a part of the OS.
 * Publishes the root certificate and definition of the claims

 The device OEM does the manufacturing.
 It performs the following: